oar-team/oar/docs/documentation/doc_mechanisms.rst

 Suspend/resume
 --------------

-Jobs can be suspended with the command oarhold_ (send a "SIGSTOP" on every processes on every nodes) to allow other jobs to be executed.
+Jobs can be suspended with the command oarhold_ to allow other jobs to be executed.
+There are 2 ways used to do this by default:

+  - send a "SIGSTOP" on every processes on every nodes.
+  - or if the "freezer" cgroup exists then it freezes all the processes on every nodes.

-"Suspended" jobs can be resumed with the command oarresume_ (send a "SIGSTOP" on every suspended processes on every nodes).
+"Suspended" jobs can be resumed with the command oarresume_ (send a "SIGCONT" or unfreeze every suspended processes on every nodes).
 They will pass into "Running" when assigned resources will be free.

 IMPORTANT: This feature is available only if CPUSET_ is configured.